- 859-323-6680 (Office)

 Current Research in the Sinai laboratory focuses on two areas, which overlap at the level of the parasite cell cycle and life cycle with an emphasis on the biology of the poorly understood chronic phase of Toxoplasma infection.
 In our work (Watts et al. 2015 mBio) we established for the first time that parasirtes within tissue cysts, long thought to be dormant, exhibit considerbable replicative ability which could be harnessed to develop drugs against a form that is viewed as being refractory to treatment.
 This work pioneered the development of quantitative imaging based approaches developed in collaboration with Dr. Abhijit Patwardhan (UK College of Engineering), to quantify actual parasite (bradyzoite) burdens within purified tissue cyst.
 This breakthrough highlighed the fact that contrary to long held dogma (based primarily on anecdotal evidence), bradyzoites retain considerable metabolic activity, but dsiplay in patterns that remain to elucdiated.
-Supported by a collaborative RO1 grant that is expected to be funded in July 2019 (8th percentile score), we will further advance the imaging approches to be able etsblish not only absolute parasire burdens but also gain insights into the dynamics of replication, including the recency of replication, mitochondrial morphology/activity and the patterns of amylopectin (starch) accumulation (see below).
+Supported by a recently funded collaborative RO1 grant, we will further advance the imaging approches to be able etsblish not only absolute parasire burdens but also gain insights into the dynamics of replication, including the recency of replication, mitochondrial morphology/activity and the patterns of amylopectin (starch) accumulation (see below).
 By integrating these physiological variable along the temporal progression of the chronic infection, we expect to be able to identify the patterns associated associated with bradyzoite behavior in vivo.
 The dissection of these data will be facilitated by the development of computational models seeking to match the experimental data to predictive systems.
 This information, will be critically important to the design of drug treatment regimens, an aspect that will be addressed using these newly developed tools to determine the physiolgical consequences of drug treatments on what have been viewed as refractory organisms.

 An additional area of investigation into bradyzoite biology centers on dissecting the role of amylopectin, an insoluble starch-like polymer of glucose that is the hallmark of bradyzoites.
 In a project with the laboratory of Dr. Matthew Gentry (Dept. of Mol.
 Cell.
 Biochem), we are currently dissecting the enzymology of AG turnvoer to establish the role of this storage polymer in the progression of the chronic infection.
 Given that AG patterns within bradyzoites are highly variable, we posit that the stored glucose may be a key metabolite powering the replicaiton of bradyzoites.
 We currently have a R21 to address the role of AG in the chronic infection pending consideration for funding.